-You will have to read about each seed you are going to start or just experiment a little bit, you can also feel free to ask in the comments bellow and we can all share our experience and help each other.
+You are going to have to read about each seed you’re going to start or just experiment a little bit.
+You can also feel free to ask in the comments below and we can all share our experience and help each other.

 Once you choose your flat, fill it with soil…

-This is the reason a lot of large operations use the plastic trays, it is very simple to fill them with soil.
+This is the reason a lot of large operations use the plastic trays, it’s very simple to fill them with soil.
 You simply dump some soil on top and smooth it with your hand all over the flat…

-Make sure to get rid of little pieces or wood if you find any.
+Make sure to get rid of little pieces of wood if you find any.

 Once your flat is filled with soil, use your finger to press it into the cell, if there is not enough soil in one of the cells, this is the time to add more.
 This will also make a little hole where you will plant your seed.

 Once your tray is ready, it’s time to plant your seeds…